Haibane Renmei: Characters

 A presiding official of the Haibane Renmei who gives spiritual advice and worldly assistance and, occasionally, imposes punishments on haibane who break the rules.
-The Communicator is the only person who can speak with the Toga on their visits to the town and it's speculated that he himself was a failed haibane.
+The Communicator is the only person who can speak with the Toga on their visits to the town.
 He wishes for the Day of Flight to come to all the haibane successfully and feels concerned that Reki refuses to heed his advice and attempts to help her.
+Analyses have raised the possibility of the Communicator being a failed haibane.